turbot/guardrails-samples/baselines/getting_started/azure/azure_check_cost_controls/README.md

-# Baseline - GCP Check Cost Controls
+# Baseline - Azure Check Cost Control Policies

 This baseline will allow you to check the infrastructure over X days/unattached volumes and to set resource scheduling and make it inactive to reduce the cost.